leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/Search/Search_Program_Text.md

 7. Click on the **Next** or **Previous** button to search forwards or backwards in the program, (or from the *Search for* field, press the **`<Enter>`** key to search forward).
   - The start of the search operation begins at your current location in the Code Browser.
 8. If a match is found, the current location in the Code Browser is moved to the location of the match.
 If no match is found, then a "Not found" message is displayed in the dialog.
-9. If you mouse click in the Code Browser to move focus there, you can choose **Search** → **Repeat Text Search** to go to the next match found.
+9. <a name="repeat-text-search"></a>If you mouse click in the Code Browser to move focus there, you can choose **Search** → **Repeat Text Search** to go to the next match found.